jonlpersson/ed-latimore/site/_posts/2020-09-07-what-its-like-training-for-a-pro-fight.md

 Training to fight develops a person like nothing else in the world.

-The only thing on this planet that compares to a fighter's camp is perhaps [the training that special forces units undergo to get ready for war](https://www.military.com/military-fitness/navy-special-operations/navy-seal---hell-week-revisited){: target="_blank" rel="noopener noreferrer"}.
+The only thing on this planet that compares to a fighter’s camp is perhaps [the training that special forces units undergo to get ready for war](https://www.military.com/military-fitness/navy-special-operations/navy-seal---hell-week-revisited){: target="_blank" rel="noopener noreferrer"}.
 This makes sense, as the only difference between armed and unarmed combat is the addition of weapons.

-In both scenarios, your objective and your opponent's objective is still the same: to kill the opposition.
+In both scenarios, your objective and your opponent’s objective is still the same: to kill the opposition.
 The only thing that prevents that from happening in a boxing match are the rules.
-And even then, not even law enforcement can do anything about a homicide if it's occurs within the rules.
+And even then, not even law enforcement can do anything about a homicide if it’s occurs within the rules.

-You can't half-ass any part of your training.
+You can’t half-ass any part of your training.

-Everything has to be done like you're in a real fight.
-If you simply go through the motions, it's worse than had you not attempted to train.
-Your body will be lulled into a false sense of security because it's not being pushed under the highly stressful circumstances of an actual fight.
+Everything has to be done like you’re in a real fight.
+If you simply go through the motions, it’s worse than had you not attempted to train.
+Your body will be lulled into a false sense of security because it’s not being pushed under the highly stressful circumstances of an actual fight.

 Let me be clear: there is *nothing* you can do in training camp to stimulate the adrenaline dump and physical output of an \*actual\* fight.
-Even if you could, you wouldn't want to because it takes \*days\* to recover from a real fight.
+Even if you could, you wouldn’t want to because it takes \*days\* to recover from a real fight.
 However, you can prepare for the strain that your body will endure during training camp.

 There’s a difference between trying to run a mile in six minutes and jogging.
 A fighter can merely hit the heavy bag or try to kill it.
 Even sparring must be undertaken at a competitive intensity, otherwise the fighter will not be prepared for battle.